-How does King's identify students with SEND?
+How does King's identify Students with SEND?

 Special educational needs are identified in a variety of different ways.
 This is commonly through primary transition.
 However, it could be as a result of information from professionals within School supported by observations and assessments.
-The SENDCo is qualified to undertake diagnostic tests.
-We may also use external agencies or respond to concerns raised by parents/carers.
+We may use external agencies or also respond to concerns raised by parents/carers.